 - Elementary and secondary students identified for gifted and talented services are assured an array of learning opportunities during the school day and through co-curricular and extracurricular activities.
-Grade appropriate research skills are incorporated in the curriculum through open-ended assignments, providing a continuum of learning experiences that lead to the development of advanced-level products and/or performances.
+Grade-appropriate research skills are incorporated in the curriculum through open-ended assignments, providing a continuum of learning experiences that lead to the development of advanced-level products and/or performances.

-- The AISD currently offers the International Baccalaureate World School Programme at Arlington, Bowie, Lamar and Sam Houston high schools.The AISD plans to offer the program in all high schools in the future.
+- The AISD currently offers the International Baccalaureate World School Programme at Arlington, Bowie, Lamar and Sam Houston high schools.

-- Students have the opportunity to graduate with 30 or more college credits through the district's Advanced Placement program; that's the equivalent of one full year of college study.
+- Students have the opportunity to graduate with college credit in 31 courses through the district's Advanced Placement program; that's the equivalent of one full year of college study.
 The Advanced Placement curricula include courses in English, math, science, social studies, music theory, art and foreign languages.

 - The AISD and Tarrant County College offer dual-credit choices at each high school.
 The district covers tuition costs and books for students who take advantage of this on-site opportunity.
-Students pay a $50 fee per course.
+Students pay a $59 fee per course.
 This program was the first of its kind in this area.